 At Phu Khieo, sambar deer (Thailand's largest), hog deer, and barking deer (aka red muntjac) are sure to be seen with many semi-tame ones regularly roaming around the visitor center.
 There are also lots of very vocal golden jackals around at night.
 White-handed gibbon and Phayre's leaf monkey are two endangered primates that are often encountered, and Phu Khieo has the last healthy population of the latter in all of Thailand.

 Deeper in the forest there's a fair chance to find Asian palm civet, crab-eating mongoose, Indian giant flying squirrel, wild boar, dhole, lesser mouse deer, pig-tailed macaque, and porcupine while guar, southern serow, sun bear, Asian golden cat, binturong , pangolin, hog badger, yellow-throated marten, and slow loris are also out there, but much less likely to make an appearance.
-A few tigers, leopards, and clouded leopards are still hanging on, though there ' virtually no chance of seeing them.
+A few tigers, leopards, and clouded leopards are still hanging on, though there is virtually no chance of seeing them.
 One animal you definitely won't see is Sumatran rhinoceros.
 The last confirmed evidence of them was in the late 1960s, though some websites continue to incorrectly write that they exist at Phu Khieo.

 The same species call the forests of Nam Nao home too, though chances of meeting most are much lower.